-Robert Eckel, M.D., an endocrinologist and professor of medicine at the University of Colorado in Aurora, said he remains “underwhelmed” by the current clinical trials.
+Robert Eckel, M.D., an endocrinologist and professor of medicine at the University of Colorado in Aurora, says he remains “underwhelmed” by the current clinical trials.

 Kris-Etherton hopes the advisory will clear public confusion over omega-3 fish oil supplements.
-There might be some benefit in taking fish oil supplements for certain patients, but not for everybody, she said.
+There might be some benefit in taking fish oil supplements for certain patients, but not for everybody, she shares.

 Omega-3 fish oil supplements do not prevent a second heart attack, but taking about a gram a day could reduce deaths from coronary heart disease and sudden cardiac death by about 10 percent.